Isaacde4/Valentine-Card/README.md

-# Valentine-Card
+# Valentine Card Project
-My interactive Valentine’s Day card project
+This is my interactive Valentine’s Day card hosted on GitHub.